 Raymond served as Music Director, Orchestrator, Arranger and Conductor for several Ovation Awards ceremonies and LA Drama Critics Circle Awards ceremonies in Los Angeles.
 These award ceremonies took place at prestigious theaters such as the Ahmanson Theatre, Pasadena Playhouse, Theatre at Ace Hotel and A Noise Within Theatre.

 Christopher Raymond began his career as a teenager playing in the band for 13 The Musical (by Jason Robert Brown) at the Kirk Douglas Theatre (LA), Mark Taper Forum (LA), Goodspeed Opera House (Connecticut) and on BROADWAY (Bernard Jacobs Theatre, NYC).
-Raymond majored in Musical Arts at California Institute of the Arts.
+Raymond studied Musical Arts at California Institute of the Arts.